-Even though the Ministry of Finance are part of the consultations on climate change strategies, part of the trainings, part of the capacity development events, it's a very superficial role, just as a guest, and you cannot have the Ministry of Finance as a guest [to the] climate agenda."
-Interview of Ministry of Finance specialist from an upper-middle-income country
+Even though the Ministry of Finance are part of the consultations on climate change strategies, part of the trainings, part of the capacity development events, it's a very superficial role, just as a guest, and you cannot have the Ministry of Finance as a guest [to the] climate agenda.
+(Interview with Ministry of Finance official from a developing country)

 Many coordination challenges can be addressed by clarifying mandates among the different agencies and adapting the mandate of the Ministry of Finance to include climate action.
 Developing an internal climate change strategy that sets out the role, workplan and mechanisms for internal and external collaboration for the Ministry of Finance can help further (as described above in Capability 1).
 For example, the successful implementation of the net zero transition and creation of a common vision across agencies and climate change initiatives must be incorporated into economic development plans and policies, and into long-term strategies.

 A mandate for Ministries of Finance, Ministries of Environment and other key line ministries to integrate climate change into national development plans and collaborate with other stakeholders may be added to each ministry's performance objectives and monitoring system.
 This can help to create ownership for implementing ministries that will translate the strategy into sectoral policies and projects.
-Ghana, for example, demonstrates how the national-level alignment of NDCs and SDG priorities creates a chance to enhance economic development along a climate-resilient pathway, achieved through coordination between institutional and national bodies to avoid misalignment across sectors (Antwi-Agyei et al., 2018).
+Ghana, for example, demonstrates how the nationallevel alignment of NDCs and SDG priorities creates a chance to enhance economic development along a climateresilient pathway, achieved through coordination between institutional and national bodies to avoid misalignment across sectors (Antwi-Agyei et al., 2018).